Manoui/website/index.md

 {% include quotes_generator_final.html %}

-Anyway you better try our famous quote generator if you want to succeed, 100% chance of success.
+Anyway, you better try our famous quote generator if you want to succeed, 100% chance of success.
 Click on the button and here we go:
 ** WIDGET (quote generator)**
 Inspiring no?
-Post it right away on twitter or instagram and let the magic happen...
+Post it right away on Twitter or Instagram and let the magic happen...
 (What? nonsense you’re saying?
 I think that you are just not ready for that new vision on syntax)

 ** While you are waiting for the fame to come thanks to your quote, you can explore the data and read more about what makes a quote famous. **